nubenetes/awesome-kubernetes/docs/ocp4.md

 ## Application Migration Toolkit
 - [Red Hat Application Migration Toolkit](https://developers.redhat.com/products/rhamt/overview) is an assembly of open source tools that enables large-scale application migrations and modernizations.
 The tooling consists of multiple individual components that provide support for each phase of a migration process.
+- [RHAMT in Github Actions](https://carlosthe19916.wordpress.com/2020/04/12/rhamt-in-github-actions/) You can embed the Migration Toolkit for Application MTA (now still RHAMT) in your GitHub  to ensure your app is JEE / Tomcat compliant (and more ...)

 ## OpenShift Topology View
 - [OpenShift topology view: A milestone towards a better developer experience](https://www.redhat.com/en/blog/openshift-topology-view-milestone-towards-better-developer-experience)